Home Quarantine Instructions for People likely to have COVID-19 in their Household or close Contact

 - Do not get tested right away—it will be too soon to tell if you have been infected by the virus.

+If you do not have symptoms, you will be scheduled for a test at around day eight or later of your quarantine.
 Your contact tracer will help you schedule an appointment at our drive-thru testing site in Santa Rosa specifically for contacts of people who have COVID-19, so you don’t have to wait for a long time for a test.
 If you can’t go there, the contact tracer will work with you to find a more convenient testing location.
-Once the test is scheduled, you will get an automatic notice of your appointment on your mobile phone.
+Once the test is scheduled, you will get an automatic notice of your appointment with the time and location of your test.
+You will receive results either automatically on your phone or by email.

 - If you develop any of these symptoms while you are in quarantine, call your contact tracer immediately and they will schedule you for an earlier appointment for testing: